-There is ONE Chris Cornell pink flower guitar string pendant made from Chris’s recycled/played Gold colored string available.
+There is ONE Chris Cornell pink flower guitar string pendant available to order, made out of Chris’s recycled/played Gold colored string.
 Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
 2 1/4″ in length and contains a 5mm Pink Swarovski crystal along with a sterling silver flower charm that says: Dream, Hope, Laugh, Wish, Peace, Love.
-Comes with a 16″, 18″, 20″, 22″, 24″ or 30″ beaded stainless steel chain.
-This piece will take 5-6 weeks to complete.
-If you want a different Swarovski crystal color send an email: email@example.com
+Comes with a 16″, 18″, 20″, 22″, 24″ beaded stainless steel chain.
+This piece will take 6-8 weeks to complete.
+If you would like a different Swarovski crystal color send an email: email@example.com

 Mouse over the picture to see a more detailed view of the piece.